There’s no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

 Although still under study, your genes and personal characteristics (such as lifestyle factors) may help guide your breast cancer treatment.

-For example, for a woman whose treatment plan includes hormone therapy, whether or not she is postmenopausal guides her drug choices.
-After menopause, women can take tamoxifen or an aromatase inhibitor.
-Before menopause, women can only take tamoxifen.
+For example, for a woman whose treatment plan includes hormone therapy, whether or not she is postmenopausal guides her drug options.

-Findings from clinical trials continue to improve breast cancer treatments.
+Findings from clinical trials continue to improve breast cancer treatment.

-Susan G. Komen in collaboration with BreastCancerTrials.org offers a custom matching service to help you find a clinical trial that fits your health needs.
+Susan G. Komen® in collaboration with BreastCancerTrials.org offers a custom matching service to help you find a clinical trial that fits your needs.

 Learn more about clinical trials.